Initial commit

 ## SMTP

-“Redirector” may not be the best word to describe what were going to accomplish, but the goal is the same as with our other redirection.
+“Redirector” may not be the best word to describe what we’re going to accomplish, but the goal is the same as with our other redirection.
 We want to remove any traces of our phishing origination from the final email headers and provide a buffer between the victim and our backend server.
 Ideally, the SMTP redirector will be quick to setup and easy to decommission.

 There are two key actions we want to configure an SMTP redirector to perform: